dansmyers/Networks/Sprint-1-Network_Fundamentals/Notes/OSI_7_Layer_Model.md

 (Source: ["State Department Accidentally Sends Out Very Good Photo of Cat in Pajamas"](https://www.thecut.com/2018/10/state-department-accidentally-sends-out-cat-pajama-photo.html))

 However, all of the work at Layers 1-4 is really just building a mechanism for shoving data between hosts and around the world. **Now we can have some fun**.
 Layer 7 is all of the user-facing application protocols that are used to implement that actual services we build on top of the lower-level networking protocols.
+Like, I don't know, how about:

+- E-mail
+- Online games
+- Cloud services
+- Streaming media
+- Video conferencing
+- The entire freaking World-Wide Web

-Here, *protocol* refers to an agreed upon way for hosts to exchange requests and format responses.
+Here, **protocol** refers to an agreed upon way for hosts to exchange requests and format responses.

 For example, your web browser uses the **Hypertext Transfer Protocol** (HTTP) to fetch pages from web servers.
 HTTP describes the format for web page requests, what information will be exchanged in each request, how the page data should be encoded, and a